 A 5:12 video produced in 2011 with interviews of Black Vietnam veterans Denise Wilson and Porter Pittman and info on Milton Ross who was killed in action.

 Milton Alan Ross

-Army Private First Class, Milton Alan Ross, was born on September 9, 1948, to Muriel L. Maroney and Norman Ross in Omaha, Nebraska.
+Army Private First Class, Milton Alan Ross, was born Sept.
+9, 1948, to Muriel L. Maroney and Norman Ross in Omaha, Nebraska.
 He attended Central High School and graduated in 1966.
 The United States Army drafted him into the military in April of 1968.
-Ross went to Vietnam on January 6, 1969, and died in combat on February 9, 1969.
+Ross went to Vietnam on Jan.
+6, 1969, and died in combat on Feb.
+9, 1969.

-In 1967, Charles Evers, the state director of Mississippi for the NAACP criticized state officials for maintaining “lily-white” draft boards.
+In 1967, Charles Evers, the state director of the Mississippi NAACP, criticized state officials for maintaining “lily-white” draft boards.
 In 1966, the NAACP demanded proportional racial representation on all draft boards.
-As a result of the disproportionality, black men in the military died 60% faster.
-In Vietnam throughout 1966, 11% of the U.S. fighting force was black, but African-Americans made up 17.8% of overall combat deaths.
-From October 1, 1966, through December 1, 1966, the U.S. tallied that 576 of the 3,145 deaths were of African Americans.
-Economic struggles and poverty compelled black men to become primary candidates for being drafted into the military.
+As a result of the disproportionality, Black men in the military died 60 percent faster.
+In Vietnam throughout 1966, 11 percent of the U.S. fighting force was black, but African Americans made up 17.8 percent of overall combat deaths.
+From Oct.
+1, 1966, through Dec.
+1, 1966, the U.S. tallied that 576 of the 3,145 deaths were of African Americans.
+Economic struggles and poverty compelled Black men to become primary candidates for being drafted into the military.